AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/learner-transcript-csv.md

 In the learner transcript, every row represents a specific activity involving a specific learner and a specific learning object.
 We are primarily interested in what state a learner is with respect to the learning object - **Enrolled**, **Started**, **In Progress**, and **Completed**.
 Therefore, the learner transcript captures four corresponding dates as well.

-Now there are three types of learning objects, where Prime tracks learner progress; and the exported data contains progress information at the module level, which is the most granular unit of content that a learner can experience in Prime.
+Now there are three types of learning objects, where Learning Manager tracks learner progress; and the exported data contains progress information at the module level, which is the most granular unit of content that a learner can experience in Learning Manager.

 * **Course** - a composition of one or more modules
 * **Learning Program** - a composition of one or more courses